-RCCD Board MeetingsDuring the summer, board meetings are held the third Tuesday of the month at 7:00 PM at the RCCD office and are open to the public.
+RCCD Board MeetingsDuring the fall and winter, regular board meetings are held the third Tuesday of the month at 3:00 PM at the RCCD office and are open to the public.
 It is best to call ahead to confirm if you would like to attend.

 NH Natural Resources Conservation Service Programs & Updates